PPF-Alpine/LS_global_alpine_biodiversity/README.md

 ## Data availability

-Data to run code can be downloaded from [figshare](https://figshare.com/s/3d4dcca576f6a73668b8).
-Set your data storage path in the 00_Config_file to the downloaded data folder.
+To run the code download data folder from [figshare](https://figshare.com/s/3d4dcca576f6a73668b8) and set your data storage path in the 00_Config_file to the downloaded data folder.

 #### Raw data
 The raw data was obtained from the following sources: